 The second level involves verification of detailed information such as birth date and residential address, verifying phone number and providing a valid government issued ID.
 This allows you all the previous level perks with added USD deposit/withdrawal support.
 You can also register a corporate account which will give you higher USD limits.

 Once your account is verified, you will be able to deposit funds on it and start trading.
 Visit the fund section to check out your balance or to deposit/withdraw tokens.
-At the moment the USD depositing/withdrawal isn’t enabled but there are plans to do so at the end of Q1 of 2018.
-BTC, LTC, ETH, ETC and BCH deposits are also accepted.
-The exchange gives you a wallet for each of the coins and allows you to them to transfer funds.
+You can deposit a wide range of coins such as BTC, LTC, ETH, ETC and BCH.
+The cryptocurrency exchange gives you a wallet for each of the coins and allows you to them to transfer funds.

 You will be able to use wire transfers for fiat deposits or use your exchange wallet address to send funds from other wallets that you own.